cdapio/hydrator-plugins/cassandra-plugins/README.rst

 **columns:** A comma-separated list of columns in the column family.
 The columns should be listed in the same order as they are stored in the column family.

-**consistencyLevel:** The string representation fo the consistency level for the query.
+**consistencyLevel:** The string representation of the consistency level for the query.

 **compression:** The string representation of the compression for the query.